PlatformIO: compile source code for different platforms

 How do you install?

-For install PlatformIO Core on Windows, or on macOS it's really easy.
+At install PlatformIO Core on Windows, or on macOS it's really easy.
 However, if you have GNU / Linux, the steps will be somewhat more complicated (although they also have a script to facilitate everything), or if you decide to install it from source by compiling yourself.

 Remember that you need to satisfy a number of dependencies before installing, such as having Python installed, etc.